EGD and Upper

 You can never be too sure, so it’s best to consult a doctor if you have any concerns your heartburn may be related to another medical condition.

-At Tahir Surgical Clinic, we’re always transparent about the cost of treatment.
-We accept most insurance providers, including most PPO, HMO, and AHCCCS plans.
+At Tahir Surgical Clinic, we accept most insurance providers, including most PPO, HMO, and AHCCCS plans.
 Self-pay options are also available.

 Meet Dr. Tahir